centreon/centreon-archived/doc/en/installation/from_centreon.rst

 Web install
 ===========

-Once the packages installed, you need to enable the module in Centreon.
+Once the packages are installed, you need to enable the module in Centreon.
-So get to the Administration -> Extensions -> Modules page.
+So go to the Administration -> Extensions -> Modules page.

 .. image:: /_static/images/installation/ppm_1.png
    :align: center